A step by step guide to writing a professional resume for an office manager. Use our office manager resume sample and a template.

 But what about this next accounting manager resume example:

 That's as solid as a Swiss Bank.
-If you can show engagement like that in your CPA resume, you're halfway to getting hired.
+If you can show engagement like that in your accounting resume, you're halfway to getting hired.

 "Other" sections are especially helpful with accounting assistant resumes.